renzescalera/cypress-open-library-e2e-tests/README.md

 - Built-in Screenshots & Video Recording: Helps in debugging test failures without additional configuration.
 - Extensive Experience: I have hands-on and professional experience using Cypress for both API and UI automation, enabling me to follow best practices and efficient implementation.

+## How to setup the environment variables

+- Inside of the .env file in the root folder contains the necessary environment variables such as base url, username, and password.
+- username and passowrd are not currently setup for security purposes.
+Follow the example below to correctly set it up:
+  `USER_NAME=fakeEmail@test.com`
+  `PASSWORD=Password123`

+## Setting Up and Running Cypress Tests

+1. Clone the repository using the command: `git clone https://github.com/renzescalera/renz-assessment-test-engineer.git`
+2. Navigate to the project folder - Example: `cd C:\users\your-computer\renz-assessment-test-engineer`
+3. Install dependencies using the command: `npm install`
+   - After installation, use the command: `npm -v` this confirms successful installation
+4. Now Cypress can run using the command below:
+   - To run Cypress UI: `npx cypress open`
+   - To run Cypress in headless mode: `npx cypress run`

+## Test Reports

+- The Test Reports can be found in this file path: \renz-assessment-test-engineer\cypress\reports
+- This contains all test execution report of each test cases or it blocks.
+Below is the identifier which test report file contains a specific test.

+1. mochawesome.html - This contains the test report for the api-test.cy.js
+2. mochawesome_001.html - This contains the test report for ui-advanced-search-test.cy.js
+3. mochawesome_002.html - This contains the test report for ui-log-in-test.cy.js

+- Mochawesome for HTML reports can also be viewed using the command: `npx mochawesome-report-generator cypress/reports/mochawesome.json`

 ## Folder Structure

 1. **cypress/e2e**: Contains the spec files or test frameworks built with Cypress.